Article updated: May 16, 2023

 When you know what your content should do, you can begin planning what and when to publish.
 Use the four content pillars to mix up your content and ensure variety while maintaining your brand voice and facilitating engagement.

-To learn how to visualize, share, and manage a calendar of balanced social content in Hootsuite, see Manage your scheduled posts.
+To learn how to visualize, share, and manage a calendar of balanced social content in Hootsuite, see Manage your content calendar.
 For a handy content planning template, download Hootsuite’s free Social Media Content Calendar.

 If your company has a great blog that’s regularly updated, re-purposing posts for social media is an easy way to drive traffic to your brand and keep your audience engaged and informed.